-Regulatory initiatives:
+• Regulatory initiatives:

-- EU Review of the Markets in Financial Instruments Regulation (MiFIR) and certain elements of Markets in Financial Instruments Directive (MiFID).

-- UK Wholesale Markets Review (WMR).

-- Key issues: Pre- and post-trade transparency and consolidated tape for bond markets, SFT reporting. - Key messages: ICMA members would like to see the introduction of an effective, appropriately calibrated and dynamic post-trade transparency regime for all bonds, including corporate and sovereign bonds.
+- EU Review of the Markets in Financial Instruments Regulation (MiFIR) and certain elements of Markets in Financial Instruments Directive (MiFID). - UK Wholesale Markets Review (WMR). - Key issues: Pre- and post-trade transparency and consolidated tape for bond markets, SFT reporting. - Key messages: ICMA members would like to see the introduction of an effective, appropriately calibrated and dynamic post-trade transparency regime for all bonds, including corporate and sovereign bonds.
 In particular, large and extra-large illiquid trades should benefit from delayed publication of both price and size to prevent undue risk to counterparties involved.
 Once deferrals have expired, all bond trades should be published in a centralised place (a single-source bond consolidated tape) on a trade-by-trade-basis.
-Regarding pre-trade transparency, the current obligations are ineffective and potentially counterproductive and should be removed.
 Separately, ICMA is advocating for all SFTs to be exempted from EU MiFIR transaction reporting because the MiFIR regime does not cater for the specific nature of SFTs and is inconsistent with SFT Regulation (SFTR).
-In the UK, SFTs with the Bank of England have been removed from the scope of UK MiFIR reporting.
+In the UK, SFTs with the Bank of England have already been removed from the scope of UK MiFIR reporting.

-Legislative stage:
+• Legislative stage: